mnmason86/data-structures-and-algorithms/java/datastructures/README.md

 #### Implementation

 To utilize `zipLists`, pass in two existing linked lists as arguments.
-*example: `zipLists(listOne, listTwo)*
+*example: `zipLists(listOne, listTwo0)`*

 ### Code Challenge 10

-#### Stacks
+### Stacks & Queues
-Challenge Description: Using a Linked List as the underlying data storage mechanism, implement a Stack.
+Challenge Description: Using a Linked List as the underlying data storage mechanism, implement a Stack and a Queue.

 #### Stacks Methods: